rondlite/reaction-docs/public-docs/reporting-vulnerabilities.md

 title: Report Vulnerabilities
 ---

-While Reaction uses automated tools to detect and report vulnerabilities, we also rely on your reporting and patches of discovered vulnerabilities.
+While demand uses automated tools to detect and report vulnerabilities, we also rely on your reporting and patches of discovered vulnerabilities.

 If you believe you have discovered a vulnerablity or a compliance issue that has not yet been publicly patched, and you wish to privately address the vulnerability, you can provide vulnerability and patch details through our `security@demandcluster.com` email group.